gitjonez/schnap-app-poc/README.md

  - python >= 3.7 (tested with python 3.9)
  - boto3
  - yaml (for the incomplete `cloudlib.py`, yamo based configuration)

+A python runtime is beyond the scope of this document but basically, with your favorite python env manager, create a new "pyenv" (python=3.9) and install `boto3` and `pyyaml`.
+If there were smoke tests, we'd run those to check compilation and link.
+It would probably be wise to test new CI/CD tools on a dev/stage enviroment before having at it "in real life", PROD, or whatever you want to call it  =)

 ## Performing the upgrade
 ### Test Client
 There's a simple test client: `test/client.py`
-Quick and dirty multithreaded client which tracks health through the load balancer: Cumulative stats of:
+Quick and dirty, multithreaded client which tracks health through the load balancer: Cumulative stats of:
 - Reported Versions (and counts)
 - HTTP status codes (and counts)
 Just run the python script: it fires off 20 requests and sleeps for a short period of time and continues until ^C or other process interruption.